Land Conservation

 • Protected land in the French Creek watershed, a natural waterway that has the highest level of aquatic biodiversity of any stream of its size in Pennsylvania and any state to the northeast, since 1969.

 • Worked to help restore the Clarion River beginning in 1978.
-To date, we protected more than 13,000 acres of land along the Clarion River corridor.
+To date, we have protected more than 13,000 acres of land along the Clarion River corridor.

 • Protected more than 83,000 acres of the Laurel Highlands’ rivers, forestlands, wild areas and scenic ridges since 1951.